electronicayciencia/EasyMCP2221/docs/source/internals.rst

 Internal details
 =================

+USB transactions are always initiated by the Host.
+MCP2221 supports Full-Speed USB at 1000Hz polling rate.
+That is, a transaction every one millisecond.

+Each USB transaction can be:

+Output:
+    the host will send data to the peripheral.
+Used for commands.
+Input:
+    the host wants the peripheral to send data.
+Used for replies.

+We need 2 USB transactions (2ms) for each command/reply.
+Thus, the highest DAC update rate for or ADC sampling rate is 500Hz.

+The maximum length of a data payload is 64 bytes.

 I2C transfers
 -------------

-In USB, every transaction is initialized by the host.
-At the beginning of any transaction, it sends a frame indicating if it is an **output** (the host sending data to the slave), or an **input** (the host expects for slave to send data).

-In *full speed* mode, the maximum length of a data payload is 64 bytes.

 Write transfer
 ~~~~~~~~~~~~~~